 - The injectable form of labetalol is only used to treat severe hypertension.

 - Only mildly slows heart rate.

-- Blunts increases in blood pressure and heart rate that occur during exercise without affecting how well the lungs are perfused with blood.
+- Blunts the increase in blood pressure and heart rate that occurs during exercise without affecting how well the lungs are perfused with blood.

 - Use at recommended dosages does not appear to have a detrimental effect on kidney function in people with normal kidney function.